julianeon/goodlife/README.md

 ## Run

-Run the Flask app for the back end.

-`flask run`

-Then run this React app for the front end.
+This is the React app for the front end.

+Run it with this command:

 `npm start`

+Remember that it won't return data until you're running the [back end](htts://github.com/julianeon/goodlifeapi) too.